Miriadenera/Miriadenera/README.md

 - AI-assisted analysis pipelines

 The framework is not intended to replace theoretical derivation.
 It serves as a bridge between formal predictions and future testable data-driven investigations.

 ---

+## 📚 Frontiers of Reality — Popular Science Series

+*Science outreach project translating foundational questions into accessible narrative essays*

+**Frontiers of Reality** is a parallel outreach and publishing project connected to Codex Alpha Research.
+Its purpose is to build a bridge between advanced theoretical work and a wider public interested in physics, cosmology, time, matter, information, emergence, and the changing scientific image of reality.

+The series does not replace the technical Codex Alpha manuscripts.
+It develops a more readable conceptual path for readers who want to approach contemporary physics without starting from formal equations, while preserving the core research identity of the project: rigor, intellectual honesty, scientific imagination, and the investigation of reality as an informational and emergent structure.

+**Work completed:**

+- Defined the editorial architecture of the **Frontiers of Reality** series
+- Developed the conceptual framework connecting modern physics, information, emergence, and scientific philosophy
+- Published the opening volumes of the series in English and Italian editions
+- Integrated the series into the broader Codex Alpha public research ecosystem
+- Created dedicated website sections and book pages for long-term discoverability
+- Established a public outreach layer complementary to the technical research manuscripts

+**Available books:**

+- **The Universe Is Not a Machine** — [Amazon Paperback](https://www.amazon.com/dp/B0H3MGD29H)
+- **Time Is Not a River** — [Amazon Paperback](https://www.amazon.com/dp/B0H5KPQ9TN) · [Kindle](https://www.amazon.com/dp/B0H5KK9KCP)

+---